LukeTwomey/meal-genie/README.md

 __v: 0
 ```

-### Deploying to production
+### Feature Development

-Committing to GitHub will automatically deploy a new build to production - in the Railway app
+Create a branch for all new features.
+By committing to this branch and creating a PR in GitHub, a short-lived environment will be created in Railway to view and test your changes.
+Merging the PR will be picked up by Railway and a new build will be created and deployed to both the "Production"/"Portfolio" environment, and the "Staging"/"Home" enironment.